MarinaShmovganets/lighthouse/docs/emulation.md

 ### Advanced emulation setups

-Some products use Lighthouse in scenarios where emulation is applied outside of Lighthouse (eg by Puppeteer) or running against Chrome on real mobile devices.
+Some products use Lighthouse in scenarios where emulation is applied outside of Lighthouse (e.g. by Puppeteer) or running against Chrome on real mobile devices.

 You must always set `formFactor`.
 It doesn't control emulation, but it determines how Lighthouse should interpret the run in regards to scoring performance metrics and skipping mobile-only tests in desktop.